 -If you’re a fan of chia, check out our peanut butter chia pudding recipe!
 Ben and Jerry’s would call it “Chunky Monkey Chia Pudding!”
 It doubles as either breakfast or dessert.

 If you haven’t already, get our free Super Smoothies E-Book filled with tons of delicious recipes here.
+Promotion for the free ebook has ended, but there will be plenty of smoothie recipes on our website in the future!

 - 1 tbsp lime juice